HorrellTech/MelodiCode/README.md

 - **Waveform Visualization**: Real-time audio analysis and visual feedback
 - **Keyboard Shortcuts**: Efficient workflow with customizable hotkeys
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
+- **Text-To-Speech**: Use like any other command, does NOT export to WAV

 ## 🚀 Getting Started